Showit Vs WordPress - Which Website Builder is Right For You?

 Quick Answer: Who Should Use Showit or WordPress

-You should choose Showit if your priority is easy design.
+You should choose Showit if your priority is easy design and you don't care a ton about SEO perfection.

 You should choose WordPress if you are tech-savvy, or okay with a learning curve.